fazreil/RK61-cheatsheet/README.md

 ## Tricks

+### Directional Keys

 When using the directional keys, I always have layer 1 on.
 I'll use my ring finger to hold the Fn key to cue the directional key layers and press the directional keys using either my index or middle finger.
 Some might be comfortable with having the pinky finger to hold the Fn key.

-Whatever floats your boat.
+To toggle directional keys as active keys, press `Fn + Enter`.
+The `/`,right `Alt`,`Menu`, right `Ctrl` will be swapped with :arrow_up:,:arrow_left:,:arrow_down:,:arrow_right: respectively.

 # Reference